Saturday, February 28, 2009

 Time to bury the Houdini exhumation

-Back in March 2007 the AP broke the news that the family of Houdini (represented by George Hardeen) was going to exhume the great magician to investigate the possibility of poisoning, an old theory championed as credible in the 2006 biography The Secret Life of Houdini by William Kulash and Larry Sloman.
+Back in March 2007 the AP broke the news that the family of Houdini (reportedly represented by George Hardeen) was going to exhume the body of the great magician to investigate the possibility that he was poisoned.
+This was an old murder conspiracy theory championed as credible in the 2006 biography The Secret Life of Houdini by William Kalush and Larry Sloman.

 So what happened?
 It’s been two years and Houdini still rests in his grave.
 Unfortunately, the truth of this event is now as murky as the poisoning theory it was meant to dispel.